Paul Sampson: Early years

 In 1995 Sampson was named man-of-the-match in England Schools' record 30-3 win against Australia.

 In the summer of 1996, he won the England Schools 100 metres title in 10.48 seconds, beating Dwain Chambers.
 In July that year he was called into the England rugby squad while still attending Woodhouse Grove School.

 Career

 Sampson won his first England cap against South Africa at the end of the 1998 Southern hemisphere tour.
 He won two further caps, both against Canada on the summer North America tour in 2001.
 All three of his England appearances came on the wing.
 He also played Sevens for England.

 Sampson most notably played for Premiership side London Wasps between 1996 and 2004, appearing for them in over 100 games, including the victorious 1999 Anglo-Welsh Cup Final.
-He then played for London Broncos.
 He later played for five years at Championship London Welsh from 2006 to 2011, again playing over 100 matches.

+Sampson had two spells in rugby league; with Wakefield Trinity in 2000, and with London Broncos in 2004.